Panjete/mujocoagents/README.md

 - Gradients that are added to the current policy are weighed by alpha :  sqrt(1/(1 + envsteps_so_far/1000))
 - This decreases as iterations increase, inspiration from simulated-annealing.

-- Implementation of Soft Actor Critic : Theoretic results from [SAC](https://arxiv.org/abs/1801.01290) suggest
-- taking minimum of multiple critics to combat over estimation, soft-transition of parameters (tau)
-- representation (reward_now * gamma * Q(s,a) - V(s)) of Advantage, and maximizing "entropy"
+- Implementation of Soft Actor Critic : Theoretic results from [SAC](https://arxiv.org/abs/1801.01290) suggest taking minimum of multiple critics to combat over estimation, soft-transition of parameters (tau), representation (reward_now * gamma * Q(s,a) - V(s)) of Advantage, and maximizing "entropy"
-- Declaration : Implementation With help from [SAC](https://www.youtube.com/watch?v=ioidsRlf79o)
+- Implementation With help from [SAC](https://www.youtube.com/watch?v=ioidsRlf79o)
 - Soft-Updates of parameters for stability, multi-critics to combat over-estimation

 ### Imitation-Seeded RL